Asset-Misappropriation

 It took weeks of hard work, but eventually the bank was able to recover the stolen funds and restore its customers' accounts.
 The cyber criminals were arrested and sentenced to prison, and the bank's reputation was restored.

 Jake became a hero in the eyes of the bank's employees, and the CEO even offered him a job.
 But Jake knew that he couldn't go back to his old life.
-He had found a new purpose in using his skills to fight cyber crime, and he was determined to continue his work as a security consultant.
+He had found a new purpose in using his skills to fight cybercrime, and he was determined to continue his work as a security consultant.

 Muhammad Ali